benshimonz/V1/README.md

 ## Aggregation Chains

 Green rectangles and orange rectangles below a relationship can be **chained**.
-When chained, each element serves as a filtering step.
-The branch's constraint is met only if there is an assignment that passes all the filtering steps.
+When chained, each green/orange rectangle serves as a filtering step.
+The branch's constraint is met only if there is an assignment that passes all filtering steps.

 _**Q259:** Any person who since 1011 become owner of 0 to 4 horses_